 - Order security cards and keys, if they are going to be working in an office

-- Prepare an onboarding welcome kit for new employees.
-The kit should include a welcome letter, agenda for the first day, branded swag, basic facts about the office and company, their copy of their employment contract, terms and conditions of employment, confidentiality agreements, emergency contacts, employee handbook, benefits documents, current policies and procedures, performance standards and expectations, training expectations, organizational chart or employee directory, information about tools and login access, and their new business cards
+- Prepare an employee onboarding welcome kit which should include items like a welcome letter, agenda for the first day, branded swag, basic facts about the office and company, their copy of their employment contract, terms and conditions of employment, confidentiality agreements, emergency contacts, employee handbook, benefits documents, current policies and procedures, performance standards and expectations, training expectations, organizational chart or employee directory, information about tools and login access, and their new business cards

 Phase 2- The first day on the job